-Vault cash includes both U.S. and Non-U.S. currency (converted to U.S. dollars)
+Vault cash includes both U.S. and non-U.S. currency (converted to U.S. dollars)

-A banker's acceptance (BA) is a draft or a bill of exchange for which the reporting institution assumes an obligation to make a payment at maturity, as specified in the acceptance.

-The acceptance represents an unconditional promise to pay the amount of the acceptance at maturity, substituting the bank's own credit on behalf of its customer.
+- A banker's acceptance (BA) is a draft or a bill of exchange for which your institution assumes an obligation to make a payment at maturity, as specified in the acceptance. - The acceptance represents an unconditional promise to pay the amount of the acceptance at maturity, substituting your bank's own credit on behalf of its customer.